Curriculum & Courses

 Individualized curriculum choices

-Pathways Academy Charter School Adult Education offers a robust course catalog with book, packet based, and online choices for almost all courses.
-Students can choose their program (blended or online) based on how they best like to complete courses.
+Pathways Academy Charter School Adult Education offers an online program for almost all courses through the award winning Edmentum curriculum.
 All courses meet California State Standards and are mastery based.
-Highly qualified, credentialed teachers support students in the completion of required courses and provide support through weekly feedback, one-on-one support, and instance course feedback (for online courses only).
+Highly qualified, credentialed teachers support students in the completion of required courses and provide support through weekly feedback, one-on-one support, and instant course feedback.

 History / Social Science

 Providing students with the opportunity to learn about the historical events, philosophers, and topical issues that helped create the democratic foundations of this nation, Government is an engaging one-semester course that will introduce high school students to the Founding Fathers and expose them to the ideas that shaped the nation.
 Students will identify important political leaders and trace the development and organization of federal, state, and local government.
 In addition, students will explain the political process and analyze the United States’ role as a global, political, and economic participant.
 The course specifically targets the philosophies and foundations of the United States government, the organization of the branches of government, government on a state and local level, and civil liberties and laws.
 Full of timely and interesting content, this course will inspire students to be more informed citizens and equip them to understand how the United States compares economically and politically on a global scale.

 This course provides a broad view of the social science of economics.
 It builds on real-world economic applications to create a basic understanding of economic concepts and our economic system.
 It includes a range of both macro and microeconomic concepts with an emphasis on the American Free Enterprise System.
 This course relates economic principles through real-world situations students are familiar with.